15116303251/bookstore/readme.txt

-git is a good idea ，is a good girl,hello worlds style a
+git is a good idea。